vEnhance/1802/src/vecfield.typ

 You actually have met a lot of vector fields before:
 #example[
-  Every gradient is an example of a vector fields!
+  Every gradient is an example of a vector field!
   That is, if $f : RR^n -> RR$, then $nabla f$ is a vector field for $RR^n$.
 ]
 This case is so important that there's a word for it: